Aadesh-class patrol vessel: Design

 The vessels are equipped with a long-range gun and modern vessel control, navigation, and communication tools.
-They are capable of 7 days' continuous deployment at sea without replenishing supplies.
+They are capable of seven days' continuous deployment at sea without replenishing supplies.
 These FPVs are small in size when compared to other large vessels that Cochin Shipyard has built.
 Extensive use of aluminum in the superstructure was made to reduce weight, and Cochin Shipyard has developed special techniques to ensure high-quality welding and fabrication of aluminum structures.
 All the vessels delivered achieved speeds in excess of the contracted speed during sea trials and surpassed the expectations of the Indian Coast Guard with regard to the performance requirements.

-The primary roles of the vessel include fisheries protection and monitoring, patrol within India's exclusive economic zone, coastal patrol, anti-smuggling, anti piracy, and search and rescue operations.
+The primary roles of the vessel include fisheries protection and monitoring, patrol within India's exclusive economic zone, coastal patrol, anti-smuggling, anti-piracy, and search and rescue operations.
 The vessels also have a secondary role of providing communication link and escorting convoys during hostilities and wartime.

-Ships of the class
+Construction

 Aadesh, the first vessel of the series, was launched on 9 January 2013 by Jayasree Muralidharan, in the presence of her husband, Vice Admiral M P Muralidharan, Director General of the Indian Coast Guard.
 Aadesh was delivered to the Coast Guard after successful completion of all its trials on 25 September 2013.
 It has been operated from the Coast Guard station at Tuticorin in Tamil Nadu.

 The second vessel, named Abheek, was launched by on 21 March 2013.
-For the launch, the FPV was placed on specially-designed cradles and transported over the entire length of the Indigenous Aircraft Carrier that was located at the building dock before being lowered into the waters.
+For the launch, the FPV was placed on specially designed cradles and transported over the entire length of the Indigenous Aircraft Carrier (Vikrant) that was located at the building dock before being lowered into the waters.

 The third vessel, Abhinav, was launched on 28 May 2013.
-The fourth vessel, Abhiraj, was launched on 30 September 2013 and is expected to join the Tuticorin ICG station.
-The fifth and sixth Fast Patrol Vessels were launched on 2 December 2013 and were named Achook and Agrim in the launching ceremony.
+The fourth vessel, Abhiraj, was launched on 30 September 2013 and was expected to join the Tuticorin ICG station.
+The fifth and sixth fast patrol vessels were launched on 2 December 2013 and were named Achook and Agrim in the launching ceremony.
 Achook was handed over to the Coast Guard on 28 March 2014.